Wherever you go, there you are, right? Sounds reasonable. After all, you are going, therefore you will find yourself there. Wherever that is.

 An older Australian couple occasionally vacationed on an exotic island, while they were raising their kids.
 Life was a struggle, filled with somber, soul deadening jobs and chores.
 There was no lightness and even less laughter.
 As soon as the kids graduated and went out on their own, they left everything behind to move to that island.
 I met them surrounded by good friends in a room filled with laughter, anticipation and happiness.
 This couple had no idea how to make it financially.
 They sold their belongings and simply trusted that it would work out.
 It did!

 A very successful American woman in her new location didn’t always experience life that way.
 She used to be married, was raising the kids while he worked and couldn’t see the light at the end of the tunnel.
 All this while living in Europe.
 It should have been a dream come true.
 It wasn’t for her.
-She found herself at the end of her rope, packed up the kids and moved to the east coast of the US, which suited her so much better that she found her calling.
+She found herself at the end of her rope, packed up the kids and moved to the east coast of the US, which suited her so much better and she found her calling.

 You probably know someone who took the chance to go somewhere else and it turned out to be the best move they made, because the energy in that new location suited their personality better.